DIOD - Diodes Incorporated

 What is DIOD?

 DIOD is the ticker symbol for Diodes Incorporated, a listed security.
-Diodes Incorporated designs, manufactures, and supplies application-specific standard products in the discrete, logic, analog, and mixed-signal semiconductor markets worldwide.
-It focuses on low pin count semiconductor devices with one or more active or passive components.
+Diodes Incorporated operates globally, specializing in the development, production, and distribution of standard, application-focused semiconductor components across the discrete, logic, analog, and mixed-signal sectors.
+The company primarily concentrates on crafting semiconductor devices featuring a minimal number of pins, which integrate either active or passive components, or a combination of both.
 Listed on NASDAQ.
 DIOD is the equity ticker shown on this page; equity options traders use the security for directional, volatility, and income strategies via the listed options chain.

 What does the DIOD options snapshot look like today?